appti-mx/documentation-user/content/applications/finance/fiscal_localizations/mexico.rst

    `The official documentation for registration of down payments in Mexico
    <http://omawww.sat.gob.mx/tramitesyservicios/Paginas/documentos/Caso_uso_Anticipo.pdf>`_.

-First, navigate to the :menuselection:`Sales` app to create a product `Anticipo` and configure it.
-The :guilabel:`Product Type` must be :guilabel:`Service`, and use the :guilabel:`UNSPSC Category` must be: `84111506 Servicios de facturación`.

-Then, go to :menuselection:`Sales --> Settings --> Invoicing --> Down Payments`, and add the *Anticipo* product as the default.

 Create a sales order with the total amount, and create a down payment (either using a percentage or fixed amount).
 Then, sign the document, and :guilabel:`Register the Payment`.

 When the time comes for the customer to get the final invoice, create it again from the same sales order.
-In the :guilabel:`Create Invoices` wizard, select :guilabel:`Regular Invoice`, and uncheck :guilabel:`Deduct down payments`.
+In the :guilabel:`Create Invoices` wizard, select :guilabel:`Regular Invoice`.

+In the new draft invoice, the lines labeled as down payment must be removed.

 Then, copy the :guilabel:`Fiscal Folio` from the first invoice, and paste it into the :guilabel:`CDFI Origin` of the second invoice, adding the prefix `07|` before the value.
 Then, sign